NickWaterton/Pixelblaze-Async/README.md

 #### startSequencer(mode=1)
 Enable and start the Pixelblaze's internal sequencer.
-The optional mode parameter can be
+The optional mode parameter can be:
-1 - shuffle all patterns
+1. - shuffle all patterns
-2 - playlist mode
+2. - playlist mode
 The playlistmust be configured through the Pixelblaze's web UI.
 Returns the current sequencer mode.